Diagnostic ImagingInformation for patients on preparing for CT and MRI scans

 • Shoulder, elbow, hip, wrist

-For CT exams with contrast, do not eat anything for four hours prior to your exam.
-Instead, you are encouraged to sip clear fluids over the four-hour period.
+For CT exams with contrast, do not eat anything for 4 hours prior to your exam.